-How do we teach impulse control to a dog?
+How do we teach a dog impulse control?

 There are many ways to be ‘inappropriate’ in any one context.

 This is why teaching your dog ‘not to do’ a thing, stealing cushions for example, is not always the best option.

 He may simply choose another inappropriate alternative, such as rolling around on his back in your favorite and most fragile antique chair.

 Don’t do that